mdn/content/files/en-us/learn/common_questions/web_mechanics/pages_sites_servers_and_search_engines/index.md

 {{QuicklinksWithSubPages("Learn/Common_questions")}}

-In this article, we describe various web-related concepts: webpages, websites, web servers, and search engines.
+In this article, we describe various web-related concepts: web pages, websites, web servers, and search engines.
 These terms are often confused by newcomers to the web or are incorrectly used.
 Let's learn what they each mean!

 <table>
   <tbody>